finos/SymphonyElectron/docs/development/DEV_SETUP.md

 - npm install
 - npm run dev (to run locally)
 - To build the macOS app:
-  * npm run unpacked-mac
+  * Run the command `npm run unpacked-mac`
   * The distributable is created in the `dist/mac` directory
-- to build mac package (installer):
+- To build mac package (installer):
-  * npm run packed-mac
+  * Run the command `npm run packed-mac`
   * The .pkg file will be generated in the `installer/mac/build` directory

 ### Windows 💻
 - npm install
 - npm run dev (to run locally)
 - To build windows unpacked exe:
-  * npm run unpacked-win
+  * Run the command `npm run unpacked-win`
   * The distributable is created in the `dist/win-unpacked` directory
-- To build windows 32 bit unpacked exe (installer):
+- To build windows 64-bit unpacked exe:
-  * npm run unpacked-win-x86
+  * Run the command `npm run unpacked-win`
-  * The distributable is created in the `dist/win-ia32-unpacked` directory
+  * The distributable is created in the `dist/win-unpacked` directory
 - To create msi (installer):
   * Run the advanced installer script located in `installer/win` directory